loopermallee/Moncchichi/README.md

     //    G1ServiceState.CONNECTED - the glasses are ready to use
     //    G1ServiceState.DISCONNECTING - the service is disconnecting from the glasses
-    //    G1ServiceState.ERROR - an error ocurred while setting up or connecting the glasses val batteryPercentage: Int,
+    //    G1ServiceState.ERROR - an error ocurred while setting up or connecting the glasses val batteryPercentage: Int?,
-    // the percentage battery left of the side that has the least left )
+    // the percentage battery left of the side that has the least left, or null if unknown )
 ```